 Scott Herndon – (214) 546-6614 or email@example.com

-Prior to the start of the MGCDI, staff is available to talk to during regular business hours (Monday through Friday, 9:00am to 5:00pm EST).
+Prior to the start of the MGCDI, the staff is available to talk to during regular business hours (Monday through Friday, 9:00am to 5:00pm CST).

 - Who is in charge of the MGCDI?